 The SMS should support standard SMS Character length for English/ Urdu along with the ability to send SMS over 160 characters to any SMS compatible mobile phone on supporting networks in Pakistan.
 It should also support Unicode and concatenation support and use smart encoding to ensure the messages aren’t split, message body redaction, message expiration setting and long code support (if required).
 The timeline for the delivery of SMS should be 30 second and the solution delivery time should not exceed one month.
 The provided solution must have Tier -I support.
 All messages must be white-listing and no spamming policies be applicable.
 Further, the SMS delivery to ported numbers must be ensured too.

-The bidder must provide the details of the primary and DRP/ BCP servers with their physical location city /country.
+The bidder will have to setup complete setup at CDNS premises.
+It will be the responsibility of bidder to provide all related hardware and software for the SMSc.
 The link between CDNS and successful vendor must be secured through VLAN or secured point to point.
 The system should at vendor level restrict sending to invalid cell numbers and also restrict sending duplicate messages.
 The bulk SMS single file should accommodate Minimum 200,000 SMS in single file with the ability of throughput for at least 500 SMS in Single Packet submission through API.
 The bidder should be able to provide state of the art encryption & security during the communication between all stakeholders.
 The bidder will provide automated SMS and email for down alert to configured (at least 5 contacts) if API service not working at Client end with a separate brand name.
 For this purpose, CDNS no SMS credit is to be used.
 The bidders should have 24/7/365 Service availability and Support plan.
 The bidder must define the Escalation Matrix for Technical Support.

 The following items are included as part of the scope of work for the implementation of the SMS Gateway Service Solution: